d-wiltshire/WNBA/README.md

 Next dashboard: info by team, general stats, etc.
 -- do you need the ORB graph on the player dashboard?
--- ensure relevance, that the story is effectively told Add whitespace, reduce # of graphs, reduce font size, add color branding/etc., ensure all viz is relevant to dashboard
+-- ensure relevance, that the story is effectively told --use games played by player box and whisker plot plus binned games played by player Add whitespace, reduce # of graphs, reduce font size, add color branding/etc., ensure all viz is relevant to dashboard